-Simple speaking, the Domain Name System identifies the IP address of a requested resource and returns with the desired output.
-But it is not as simple as it sounds, there are many behind the scenes events that make the whole process successful.
+Simple speaking, the Domain Name System identifies the IP address of a requested resource and returns the desired output.
+But it is not as simple as it sounds, there are many behind-the-scenes events that make the whole process successful.
 Understanding DNS will help you boost your website performance and will help you understand and resolve the issues.

 Snehil Prakash is a WordPress enthusiast and web development expert who previously served as the Marketing Manager at WPOven.
 He believes that business owners should spend their time investing in their core business missions, not setting up and maintaining a WordPress site.

 Snehil has been instrumental in providing all-inclusive managed WordPress solutions to businesses of all sizes, ensuring that they have the resources they need for a robust online presence.